pysat/pysat/docs/installation.rst

    pip install pysat

-There are a few packages that pysat depends on, and need to be installed:
+There are a few packages that pysat depends on that will be installed as needed by the installer:

      * netCDF4
      * numpy (>=1.12)